 Adira Airways ceased operations in septiembre 2019.
-Please take a look at our alternative airlines below to discover airlines that operated similar routes.
+Please take a look at our alternative airlines to Adria Airways below to discover airlines that operated similar routes.

-Please click on the logos below to find out more about airlines that fly similar routes to the ones that Ardria Airways operated:
+Please click on the logos below to find out more about airlines that fly similar routes to the ones that Adria Airways operated:

 The Star Alliance member provided access to a global network of flights to 193 countries.
 Adria Airways was a Star Alliance since 2004, and a Lufthansa partner since 1996.

 The airline provided over 170 scheduled flights a week from Ljubljana, flying to European destinations including as Manchester, London, Brussels, Amsterdam, Frankfurt, Zurich, Munich, Malmo, Copenhagen, Stockholm, Lodz, Moscow, Istanbul, Tirane, Skopje, Pristina, Sarajevo, Maribor and Vienna.

 Adria Airways carrier had codeshare agreements with Aeroflot, Air India, Air Serbia, Austrian Airlines, LOT Polish Airlines, Lufthansa, Swiss International Air Lines and Turkish Airlines.